mobamba1/mthree_final_project/README.md

 ## Back-End and Database

 The back end of the app is contained in one file, located at /python_scripts/app.py.
 This script handles loading the database, processing the user’s input, updating the database, and then sending the processed data to the results page.
+For unit testing, we used Selenium to validate user inputs, ensuring that the data was stored correctly and processed without errors.

 My Contribution:
 -  Research for JSON data Passing for Grafana and update imports on app.py